 Crow Canyon’s one-day field trips and overnight programs for school groups are designed for students in grades 4 through 12.
-Program modules vary depending on grade level, program length, and group size, but core activities teach students about archaeology, ancestral Pueblo Indian (Anasazi) history, the scientific process, and the complex interactions between people and their environments.
-We offer programs between March and November.
+Program modules vary depending on grade level, program length, and group size, but core activities teach students about archaeology, ancestral Pueblo history, the scientific process, and the complex interactions between people and their environments.
+We offer programs between April and August.

 The Crow Canyon curriculum:

 - is based on the belief that everyone’s history matters